Fit to switch

 WHY?

-Because BT’s decision to switch off the UK’s ageing copper telephone infrastructure isn’t just a question of unplugging one piece of kit and plugging in a new one.
+Because switching from the UK’s ageing analogue telephone infrastructure and moving to an ultra-reliable all-digital future isn’t just a question of unplugging kit from one terminal and plugging it in to a new one.

-It’s moving from an infrastructure that’s externally-fed always-on fail-safe to one which is innately passive and requires you, the user, to provide the power and initiate the signal.
+Britain’s analogue telecoms network is losing reliability and becoming ever more costly and problematic to maintain.
+With the nationwide roll-out of high speed fibre, the time has come to retire the legacy network.
+But that means making sure old, reliable business services will still be available on the new network.
+We are moving from a network which ran 48Volts DC down the phone lines and into the automated diallers on your alarms and office equipment to one which is innately passive and requires you, the user, to provide the power and initiate the signal.
 It’s the biggest change to telecoms since the launch of the internet.
 But it’s all a bit ‘technical’ so nobody’s really talking about it.
 Most business users don’t even know it’s coming.
 But the deadline’s looming and if you want to make sure your risks are managed, the time to get up to speed is now.
-Right now.
-Fit to Switch will explain what this means.
+Right now Fit to Switch will explain what this means.
 And help guide you into the kind of questions to ask the people who provide your overnight IT back-ups, your keyholder alarms or the emergency phones in your lifts.
+Fit To Switch is an all-industry, supplier-agnostic initiative to help you anticipate, identify and manage that change in your business.

 To make sure everybody’s Fit to Switch, please follow the pathway that best suits your interest: